 So, create actions as normal but extend their length and the complexity of movement of bones in the armatures associated with an object.

 Design note: Although the 'root' bones should be keyframed (at the start and end frame), they should not in actuality be moved or manipulated in any way.

 An animated pet showing the Armature bones and associated frames marked in the Action Editor prior to being exported to IMVU from Blender using CAL3Dexport

 An animation sequence shown in Blender 2.49 - displayed are the individual channels associated with each bone as they are marked to the Action Editors timeline

 Exporting the Pets animation's ^

 Each pet movement needs a separate action/animation and each of these animation's need to be exported individually for best results - it's not really possible to 'batch' export animation data so each action has to go through the CAL3D export process on it's own.
 At the end of this process there will be a number of different *.xaf files sitting in the projects folder, each one being a specific export of a particular animation action.
-These new files now need to be put together in IMVU's Previewer tool.
+These new files now need to be put together in IMVU's Create Mode.